Omar-KL/IP_Hunter.V2/README.md

 - Scan 65,535 ports

-- IP Information Gather such as:
+- IP Information such as:
     - Country and City.
     - Hostname.
     - State/Region.